Celtic Britons: Language

 The Britons spoke an Insular Celtic language known as Common Brittonic.
 Brittonic was spoken throughout the island of Britain (in modern terms, England, Wales, and Scotland) and the Isle of Man.
 (Note: While there have been attempts in the past to align the Pictish language with non-Celtic language, the current academic view is that it was Brittonic.
 See: Forsyth 1997: "[T]he only acceptable conclusion is that, from the time of our earliest historical sources, there was only one language spoken in Pictland, the most northerly reflex of Brittonic.")
-According to early medieval historical tradition, such as The Dream of Macsen Wledig, the post-Roman Celtic speakers of Armorica were colonists from Britain, resulting in the Breton language, a language related to Welsh and identical to Cornish in the early period, and is still used today.
+According to early medieval historical tradition, such as The Dream of Macsen Wledig, the post-Roman Celtic speakers of Armorica were colonists from Britain, resulting in the Breton language, a language related to Welsh and identical to Cornish in the early period, which is still used today.
 Thus, the area today is called Brittany (Br.
 Breizh, Fr.
 Bretagne, derived from Britannia).

 Common Brittonic developed from the Insular branch of the Proto-Celtic language that developed in the British Isles after arriving from the continent at some point between the 10th and the 7th century BC.
 The language eventually began to diverge; some linguists have grouped subsequent developments as Western and Southwestern Brittonic languages.
 Western Brittonic developed into Welsh in Wales and the Cumbric language in the Hen Ogledd or "Old North" of Britain (modern northern England and southern Scotland), while the Southwestern dialect became Cornish in Cornwall and South West England and Breton in Armorica.
 Pictish is now generally accepted to descend from Common Brittonic rather than being a separate Celtic language.
 Welsh and Breton survive today; Cumbric and Pictish became extinct in the 12th century.
 Cornish had become extinct by the 19th century but has been the subject of language revitalization since the 20th century.